Siege of Winterfell

 After the murder of Little Walder Frey and the near battle inside Winterfell between the Freys and Manderlys, Roose Bolton, fearing another battle inside the castle between his own forces, sends out Hosteen Frey and Aenys Frey along with the 2,000 Freys to engage Stannis's host.

 The Freys' presence increases tensions with the northerners as many had lost kin at the Red Wedding.
 Roose also sends out the forces of Lord Wyman Manderly as he does not trust the Manderly forces.
 By doing this Roose hopes that Stannis will be defeated without Bolton men suffering any casualties and if not, Roose hopes to weaken Stannis's forces in battle and in the process eliminate a potential future rival in Wyman Manderly.
+Ramsay Bolton follows not far behind, with a force of his own Dreadfort men.
 The absence of near 3,000 men in Winterfell also means that Roose also has an easier time managing food supplies to his forces.

 The escape of "Arya Stark", however, leaves Ramsay in the castle with only a small force to retrieve his bride.